 But over the last year, I have added coconut oil to my beauty routine, and not only does it smell lovely (it's a lighter scent than you might think), but I now use it for skin, hair and lips.
 It is the world's greatest beauty multitasker, and unlike cocoa or shea butter, it's a lot easier to work with, and very inexpensive.
 Coconut oil is not only a great moisturizer, but has anti-aging properties and natural SPF protection (from SPF 4-10).

 If you are going to use coconut oil for beauty purposes, it's worth buying a good quality, organic brand.
-I love that Dr. Bronner's, the soap company, has begun selling its high quality Sri Lankan oil that's not only grown organically, but is fair trade as well.
-They use it in their body care products, and sell an even higher grade for eating and cooking with, and that's the kind I use.
+I love that Dr. Bronner's, the soap company, now sells high quality Sri Lankan oil that's not only grown organically, but is fair trade as well.
+They use it in their body care products, but this is an even higher grade for eating and cooking with.

 What do I do with it?